CompAndSave/hugo-decap-cas/content/posts/hp-program-how-to-check-if-it’s-activated-on-your-printer.md

 ### Cons

 * **Once you register your HP+ printers in the program, you can't undo it**.
 If it doesn't suit you, you might need to buy a new printer because there's no way to turn it off.
 * If you use HP+ ink, **you can't use cheaper ink from third-party companies** like [CompAndSave](https://www.compandsave.com/) offers.
 Even if you cancel HP Instant Ink, you’re still stuck with HP’s original cartridges, which are expensive.
-Also, if you stop the subscription, you can’t use the cartridges anymore, even if there’s ink left in them.
+Also, if you stop the subscription, you can’t use the cartridges from HP Instant Ink Program anymore, even if there’s ink left in them.
 * HP Instant Ink is free for up to the first six months, but after that, you have to pay monthly.
 HP+ cost depends on how much you print.
 If you don't print a lot, the subscription may be costlier than buying ink as needed.
 And if you print a lot, you could end up paying extra fees for going over your page limit.
 * HP Plus **requires a stable internet connection.** Without it, you might not be able to use all the features of the HP Smart app or get accurate information about your printer's ink levels or Instant Ink usage.